AdityaSa1t/Evaluating-CHORD-Algorithm-Using-an-Akka-based-Simulator/PROJECT-README.md

 * Run the following command - `sbt clean compile test run`
 * The console log generated would give a link on which the web service would be booted at `http://localhost:8080`

+### Docker
+* The docker image of our simulator is hosted on dockerhub with id: saurabhvijaysingh/cs441-course-project:latest
+* To pull the docker image to local- `docker pull saurabhvijaysingh/cs441-course-project:latest`
+* To run the docker image - `docker run -t -p 8080:8080 --name cs441-container saurabhvijaysingh/cs441-course-project`

 ### Features and code flow

 * Adding a node to a ring